 CLASS OF 2007

-Alison Kurtz, Class of 2007, is Vice President of Leadership Centre County.
-In addition, she sits on multiple committees like Governance Day Committee, Executive Committee, and Leadership Skills Day Committee.
+Alison Kurtz, Class of 2007, is a former Vice President of Leadership Centre County.
+Along with her role as the president of Ameron Construction, she continues to sit on LEADERSHIP'S Governance Committee and Leadership Skills Day Committee. ----

-When people graduate from LCC, they tend to get more involved in the community.
+When people graduate from LEADERSHIP, they tend to get more involved in the community.
 We are training people to give back to the community by serving in volunteer positions on boards.
-LCC creates a large pool of servant leadership which in end makes the community stronger and more vibrant.
+LEADERSHIP creates a large pool of servant leadership, which in end makes the community stronger and more vibrant.